-Join Chris Meyer for an in-depth discussion in this video Simulating depth-of-field focus, part of Screen Replacement with After Effects and mocha AE.
+Join Chris Meyer for an in-depth discussion in this video Simulating depth-of-field focus, part of After Effects and mocha AE: Screen Replacement.

 …Okay, problem number one with this composite.…My brand new control panel screen is very sharp.…However, the original laptop screen was very out of focus.…I'm going to go ahead and zoom in, just so you can see this in more detail.…Give myself a little bit more real estate.
 See what's going on.…I need to blur this screen to match the blur of the original shot.…But there's something…else going on.…